The Digestive System with Labels

 Description

-Black and white illustration of the digestive system with esophagus, liver, stomach, duodenum, colon, small intestine, rectum, and anus labeled.
+Black and white illustration of the digestive system with sections labeled: esophagus, stomach, liver, gallbladder, duodenum, pancreas, small intestine, ileum, appendix, cecum, ascending colon, transverse colon, descending colon, sigmoid colon, rectum, an

 Alternate Text

-Illustration of the digestive system with esophagus, liver, stomach, duodenum, colon, small intestine, rectum, and anus labeled.
+Illustration of the digestive system with sections labeled: esophagus, stomach, liver, gallbladder, duodenum, pancreas, small intestine, ileum, appendix, cecum, ascending colon, transverse colon, descending colon, sigmoid colon, rectum, and anus.

 Caption